 The importance of color psychology

 Many users make purchasing decisions based on colors alone.
 According to research, as much as 90% of quick purchases result only from the perception of colors on the website.
 In color psychology, the color is supposed to have a specific effect.
 Therefore, when you choose a color palette for corporate website, you should pay attention to colors that evoke specific emotions in users.
 In this way, you can make them more likely to get interested in the website and as a result, fulfill your business goals, i.e., make a purchase.
+Considering color psychology is a valuable aspect of creating a website project plan.

 Age and gender effects on the color perception